Office of Sponsored Programs (OSP)

 If you have questions please contact Leslie Schmidt in the Office of Sponsored Programs (994-2381).

-Cost Share, ePCF, T&E, Travel and many more, contact OSP to schedule
+For training on Cost Share, the Electronic Proposal Clearance Form, Time and Effort, Travel and many more, contact OSP to schedule.

 Grant Report – training video on the Inception to Date Report View